Great Fish River: Ecology

 In the 1970s, a major water project brought Orange River water, via the Fish River, for agricultural and industrial use.
 The tunnel for this was a major engineering undertaking, with the intake at Oviston (an acronym, in Afrikaans, for Orange-Fish Tunnel).
 Oviston is on the shores of the Gariep Dam.
 A hydro-electric generating plant is placed at the Fish River egress, but is uneconomic and is not in use.

-Mixing of waters from two watersheds has been environmentally disastrous - much of the Fish River ecosystem is now taken over by Orange River flora and fauna.
+Mixing of waters from two watersheds has been environmentally disastrous—much of the Fish River ecosystem is now taken over by Orange River flora and fauna.

 Flora

 At the river mouth, there is Valley thicket, dune thicket, riparian vegetation and fynbos.
 The eastern Cape giant cycad, the red and the white milkwood are protected trees.
-Other significant species include the acacia, white pear, Karoo boer-bean, Strelitzia nicolai, dune poison bush, wild plum, coral tree and small knobwood.
+Other significant species include the acacia, white pear, Karoo boer-bean, wild banana, dune poison bush, wild plum, coral tree and small knobwood.

 Fauna

 There is a small population of the endangered Eastern Province rocky (Sandelia bainsii) in the Kat River, part of the Great Fish river basin.

 The Fish River mouth area supports several species of large and small mammals including five antelope species, bushpigs, various rodent species including mongoose, hyrax, hares, rats and mice, bats, and the shy Southern African wildcat, the small spotted genet, striped polecat and the Cape porcupine.
 The most commonly viewed wild mammal is the vervet monkey, which has been known to grab food under the nose of unsuspecting guests at the Fish River Sun Resort.

-There are over 135 species of marine and terrestrial birds found along the river including the colourful Knysna lourie, giant kingfisher and the majestic fish eagle.
+There are over 135 species of marine and terrestrial birds found along the river including the colourful Knysna lourie, giant kingfisher and the fish eagle.

 There are 26 species of snakes, of which only five are venomous.